Man Group debuts computer-driven bond hedge fund

-The Nomura Man Systematic Fixed Income fund, which launched in July with $50 million of external investor money, uses algorithms from Man's $16.7 billion flagship fund AHL to help it trade interest rate and bond futures, currencies and interest rate swaps around the world.
+The Nomura Man Systematic Fixed Income fund, which launched in July with $50 million (31 million pounds) of external investor money, uses algorithms from Man's $16.7 billion flagship fund AHL to help it trade interest rate and bond futures, currencies and interest rate swaps around the world.

 The fund will seek to latch onto trends in prices; spot distortions in yield curves and benefit by their reverting to normal; and profit from higher interest rates in emerging market currencies if it judges market conditions favourable.